stefan6419846/pip-licenses-lib/README.md

 ## Usage

-The main entry point is `piplicenses_lib.get_packages()`, which will yield a list of package data dictionaries.
+The main entry point is `piplicenses_lib.get_packages()`, which will yield a list of package data objects.

 ## License